congy/chestnut/README.md

 as used in database to the nested layout as used in the application) with fancy indexes (to preprocess the queries as much as possible).

--Chestnut formulates the search of optimal layout under a memory bound into ILP problem which can achieve desired tradeoff between memory and query performance.
+- Chestnut formulates the search of optimal layout under a memory bound into ILP problem which can achieve desired tradeoff between memory and query performance.

 While still under maintainance, you may check out some examples under `benchmarks/`.